Our Organization's History

 The Original DNPC Logo

-The Grand Lodge of the Daughters of Norway was founded as “Daughters of Norway of the Pacific Coast” (DNPC) on February 20, 1908, by the three independent lodges existing at that time: Valkyrien Lodge #1 of Seattle (1905-), Embla Lodge #2 of Tacoma (1907-), and Freya Lodge #3 of Spokane (1907-1923), all in Washington State.
-Members of each lodge signed Washington State letters of incorporation.
+The Grand Lodge of the Daughters of Norway was founded as “Daughters of Norway of the Pacific Coast” (DNPC) on February 24, 1908, by the three independent lodges existing at that time: Valkyrien Lodge #1 of Seattle (1905-), Embla Lodge #2 of Tacoma (1907-), and Freya Lodge #3 of Spokane (1907-1923), all in Washington State.
+The "Articles of Incorporation of The Daughters of Norway of the Pacific Coast, Seattle, WA" was signed by ten women.
+They were Minnie Larson, Lena Hamstad, Marie Lund, Sophia Johnson, Sarah Hardman, Agnes Berntzen, Emily Helgesen, Martha Vatting, Olava Thompson, and Annie Christianson.
 The organization's bylaws provided for a governing body, which is the Grand Lodge, to hold annual conventions.
 This would promote social and cultural exchange among its members.
 Business was conducted relating to governance and maintenance of the modest fraternal burial fund that existed at that time for the benefit of individual members.
 All convention and lodge meetings were conducted in Norwegian.

 The Beginning